What is Chlamydia?

 Where does chlamydia occur?

-The most common site where chlamydia occurs is in and around the genitals.
-In women, the bacteria infects the lining of the vagina and cervix.
-Hence, the infection can spread further to the uterus, fallopian tubes, and ovaries.
-This can lead to pelvic inflammation, where you feel vague to severe pain in your abdomen.
+Chlamydia can occur in different parts of your body, depending on the type of sexual contact that infected you.
+The most common spot is in and around the genitals.
+In women, the bacteria infects the mucous membranes of the vagina and cervix.
+From there, the infection can spread to the uterus, fallopian tubes, and ovaries, leading to pelvic inflammation with pain in your lower abdomen.
 In men, the bacteria lodges in the urethra and can spread to the epididymis, causing pain in the scrotum.

 The urinary tract is closely linked to the genitals and is therefore often infected with them.
 This explains why both women and men with chlamydia often experience a burning sensation when urinating.
-The bacteria irritates the mucous membrane of the urinary tract, causing this unpleasant sensation.

 Finally, your eyes can also become infected with chlamydia.
 This usually happens indirectly, for example when you touch your infected genitals with your hands and then rub your eyes.
 In newborn babies, an eye infection can develop during childbirth if the mother has chlamydia.
-A chlamydia eye infection causes redness, swelling, and discharge from the eye.
+An eye infection causes redness, swelling, and discharge from the eye.

 Heb je last van Chlamydia?